staltz/staltz.com/_posts/2017-03-02-my-last-day-and-my-first-day.md

 We do not yet live in a dark future where all our online communications are owned by one company whose business is to use your personal life as commodity for advertisers and governments.
 We are not quite there yet.
 We still have net neutrality, we can visit any website we wish.
 We can still host a website from any computer and anyone else can visit it.
 We don't yet visit our friends through a 3D virtual world where every eye movement and hand wave is logged for analytics.
 We do not yet get personalized and intelligent answers from Google for those questions we only reserve for our closest friends and family who know us so well.
 We don't live in such world.

 But we're accelerating towards it.
 Maybe it's a matter of ten years.
 Maybe three.
-Far from being conspiracy, those companies are reportedly pursuing such future, and they aren't even shy about it.
+Far from being conspiracy, those companies are reportedly pursuing such a future, and they aren't even shy about it.

 <h2 id="whats-next" class="hr"><span class="hr">WHAT'S NEXT</span></h2>